arcana-network/docs.arcana/docs/howto/use-wallet-to-manage-nfts.md

 # Manage NFT Assets

-In this guide, Web3 app users can learn how to manage NFT assets through the {{config.extra.arcana.wallet_name}} UI.
+In this guide, Web3 app users can learn how to use the {{config.extra.arcana.wallet_name}} UI and manage NFT assets.

 ## Prerequisites